oGuzee/pet_project/readme.md

 main.py loads the data in the *f1db_csv* folder into a Pandas DataFrame and filters by chosen driver *(int(id))* and race event *(int(id))*.
 After, the lap time differences are computed and the DataFrame is stripped of most of it's colums so only *lap_milliseconds_diff* and *lap* remains.is stripped of most of it's colums so only *lap_milliseconds_diff* and *lap* remains.

 This is the data structure to give to the KMeans() algorithm.
 The cluster number k=5 was chosen to fit the wanted target labels.
 A figure of the date is saved in *figures* directory.
-The *labels* are saved and
+The *labels* are added to DataFrame.
+The DataFrame is saved in the *saved_data* directory.

 ### Why I chose Formula 1 data